 The groups services and programs are recommended in Abnormal and Clinical Psychology: An Introductory Textbook (ISBN:9780335237463), Resources to Improve Emotional Health and Strengthen Relationships (ISBN: 0199915156), I Hate You--Don't Leave Me: Understanding the Borderline Personality (ISBN:9781491575734), The Essential Family Guide to Borderline Personality Disorder (ISBN:978-1592853632), and Stop Walking on Eggshells (ISBN:781572246904).

-BPDFamily.com is listed by Alexa as the most visited BPD website in the world, and ranks 19th among all mental health websites.
-The site has a membership roll approaching 100,000 members.
+In 2015, BPDFamily.com was listed by Alexa Internet as the most visited BPD website in the world, and ranked 19th among all mental health websites.
+The site has a membership roll of over 100,000 members.
 Members participate from 35 countries.
 There are over 3 million articles and posts on the site.

 BPDFamily.com has been certified as an ethical and reliable healthcare resource since 2007 by the Hon Foundation (cerificate 764876), an independent watchdog organization funded by the United Nations.
 BPDFamily.com is high security website with a GeoTrust SSL encryption certificate (license 3783d2b32ba5cda088d55a545724ee75).